A test of faith: tithe and offerings

 Le 7:37 This is the law of the burnt offering, of the meat offering, and of the sin offering, and of the trespass offering, and of the consecrations, and of the sacrifice of the peace offerings;

-Since Christ on the Cross made the once-for-all sacrifice for sin, we are not to sacrifice animals.
-Yet today God still requires offerings, but for a different purpose than in the OT.
+Since Christ on the Cross made the once-for-all sacrifice for sin, we are no longer to offer sacrificial animals.

-Today our offerings are given generally in the form of money, which is used for the work and maintenance of a local Church.
+Thus today God still requires offerings, which are given generally in the form of money, and are used for the work and maintenance of a local Church.

 It was always God’s plan that His Church should be supported by faithful believers who give willingly: